 Your diet can be one of, if not the biggest factor to your general health.
-And they wonderful thing about that is that it’s something that is entirely under your control.
+It’s also plays a key role in keeping healthy, which in turns helps you avoid a trip to the doctor.
+And the wonderful thing about that is that it’s something that is entirely under your control.
 There are a lot of things that factor into your health that you can’t change, but diet is certainly not one of them.
 Of course, that doesn’t mean that it’s always going to be easy, after all, if it was then people wouldn’t be coming up with new, quick-fix fad diets every few months.

 Exercise is one of the most important aspects of daily life.
+It’s also one of the best ways to avoid a trip to the doctor.
 It’s especially important now since the vast majority of people work in offices and spend pretty much the entire day sat behind a desk.
 If you’re not getting out and being active in your free time, then there’s a pretty good chance that you’re spending ninety-nine percent of your time sitting around doing absolutely nothing.
 This is not only going to lead to weight gain, especially when paired with an unhealthy diet, but can also lead to a weakness in your muscles and bones, and even low moods.

 Moderate your drinking